azmigueldario/giardia_mlst_2023/notebook/2023_giardia_mlst.md

 chewBACCA requires training files for prodigal to identify CDS.

 - Training files can be produced with prodigal using a reference genome.
-Thus, I use a chromosome-level assembled genome for the WB strain of G. duodenalis as reference
+Thus, I use a chromosome-level assembled genome for the WB strain of _G. duodenalis_ as reference
-- I read the complete chewBACCA documentation to get familiar with the tool and the necessary dependencies and steps
+- Read the complete chewBACCA documentation to get familiar with the tool and the necessary dependencies and steps
-- Running preliminary createSchema process
+- Ran preliminary createSchema process

 ```sh
 # downloaded assemblage A reference genome